CONCEPT ANALYSIS

 Social Impact

-The doctrine is not complicated, and neither is the reason it lives in the Dregs and dies at the corporate threshold.
+The doctrine is not complicated, and neither is the reason it lives in the and dies at the corporate threshold.
 The reason it has no standing in any corporate algorithmic tribunal is also not complicated, and it is not philosophical.
 It is economic.

 The Confession Doctrine erases that line.
-This is why it lives in the Dregs and dies at the corporate threshold.
+This is why it lives in the and dies at the corporate threshold.
 A justice system funded by the entities that issue the agents cannot adopt a doctrine that would convict those entities' customers.
 A justice system funded by nobody can.

 Sensory Details